 Come explore, enjoy and care for our remarkable Boulder Open Space and Mountain Parks!
-Before you head outdoors to enjoy Boulder's 155 miles of trails and its diverse and sensitive natural areas, remember to keep 10 responsible recreation guidelines in mind when visiting shared public land:
+Before you come to open space, remember to keep 10 responsible recreation guidelines in mind when visiting shared public land:

 • Know Before You Go